ohierro/subscriptions/README.md

 Application follow a microservices approach.
 Modules are:
 - Subscription service: Main service.
 Allow to create new subscription and generate a mail to final user
 - Mail service: Listen to request of mailing users
-- Public service: Act as proxy server to Subscription service
+- Public service: Acts as proxy server to Subscription service

 As you can see, in Subscription service are more methods implemented than only public subscription needs.
 The main intention is to allow internal applications to connect to this service to request some data about